 As we continue to explore the virtue of Acceptance, let's recap the lesson from The Good Eggs: "When we accept others, together we can make great things happen."

 How can we model this?
 Spend some time watching television shows and commercials, reading billboards, listening to the radio, and walking through a mall.
 Ask yourself how women (and other marginalized groups) are accepted in our world through advertisements that you observe.

 We have become accustomed to “accepting” women in particular roles in our world.
-Yes, many have moved beyond the idea that “a woman’s place is in the home,” but we have not yet removed the destructive idea of women’s objectification – it’s all around us.
+Yes, many have moved beyond some old adages about women, but we have not yet removed the destructive idea of women’s objectification – it’s all around us.
 Be aware and pick out the stereotypes and roles placed upon marginalized groups – they’re right in front of us every day.